Michil783/heli_telem_display/README.md

 Instructions: download the file HeliTelm.lua as well as the folder Lang and copy it to the /Apps folder on your Jeti transmitter.
 Then install via "User Applications" submenu.

-There is a branch (split) were the app is split up into three parets.
+There is a branch (splitApp) were the app is split up into three parets.
 Goal is to balance memory memory usage to achieve DS-16 compatibility.

 It is a full screen telemetry window, and is changed in some points from Nick Pedersen's original